OK, so you’re getting into blogging.

 There are other types of content you can consider, too.
 Remember that you don’t have to stick 100% to your main conversion goals.
 Occasionally, you can have additional goals for your content.

 For example, maybe you just want to raise brand awareness.
-You want to get a big kick of viral traffic, and you’re not as worried about your main goals.
+You want to get a big boost of viral traffic, and you’re not as worried about your main goals.

 In that case, you could create a post that was totally out there just to get traffic and help people recognize your name within your niche.